First, we'll learn how to make a coefficient matrix. We'll start with the following examples:

-This is all fine and dandy, we know all about coefficients.
-The first equation has a -4, while the second equations has a 2 and a -3.
+This is all fine and dandy; we know all about coefficients.
+The first equation has a coefficient of 4, while the second equations has a 2 and a -3.
 But what's the coefficient in front of the first x?
 That's right; it's a 1.
 Therefore, our equations are equivalent to:

 2x – 3y = 9

-That's all a matrix really is: a grid of numbers inside brackets.
-When it's a coefficient matrix, the coefficients are the entries.
-The rows of a matrix are the horizontal number groups, so in this coefficient matrix the rows are
+With a coefficient matrix, the coefficients are the entries.
+And don't forget, the rows of a matrix are the horizontal number groups, and the columns are the vertical groups (like columns that hold up a ceiling).

 Now we get to find us some determinants.

-To find the determinant from our coefficient matrix above
+To find the determinant from our coefficient matrix above, you go like this:

 (1)(-3) – (2)(4) = -5